-4. Analysis (i): The Impact of Infrastructure on Growth.
+4. Analysis (i): The Impact of Infrastructure on Growth

-This section, that relies heavily on Calderon and Serven (2004b), aims at identifying the impact of the quantity of infrastructure on growth.
-To assess the impact of infrastructure on growth, Calderon and Serven use a large panel data set comprising 121 countries and spanning the years 1960-2000.
+This section, relies heavily on Calderon and Serven (2004b), who assess the impact of infrastructure on growth.
+They use a large panel data set comprising 121 countries and spanning the years 1960- 2000.
 Using this data set, they estimate empirical growth equations including a standard set of control variables augmented by infrastructure quantity measures, and controlling for the potential endogeneity of infrastructure indicators.